siglens/siglens-docs/docs/spl-docs/evaluation-functions/mathematical-functions.md

 ## **sigfig(&lt;num&gt;)**

-This function rounds a number to the appropriate number of significant figures.
+This function rounds a numeric expression result to the appropriate number of significant figures.

 ### Usage